solderpunk/VF-1/README.md

 VF-1> add
 ```

-(or, if you are as lazy as usual, just "a")
+(or, if you are lazy as usual, just "a")

 If you want to reorganize your bookmarks, just open
 `~/.vf1-bookmarks.txt` using a text editor and do it.